Featured Shark Tank Post

 Bibbitec Bib's on Shark Tank

+Ultimate Bib - Season 4 - Episode 413It appears the baby business is booming in the Shark Tank as we have two new inventions made by a Mom, for Moms.
+Susie Taylor is the mother of two boys that invented the ultimate bib that will last for year's as your child grows.
+The Bibbitec Bib is a multi-purpose, non-toxic, Made In America product for all kid's 0 to 7 years old.
 The Bibbitec Bib is a bib, breastfeeding privacy, a burp cloth, changing pad, stroller blanket, an art smock and even a full body apron.
-The patented bib is made out of recycled poly-nylon with two unique sides.
+The patented bib's made out of recycled poly-nylon with two different sides.
 One is a thin fleece, and the other is a thin shell that repels just about anything your kids can spill.
-It's not a bib specifically made just for your toddler, but one with you also in mind.
+It's not a bib specially made just for your toddler, but one with you also in mind.

 There are so many uses for the Bibbitec that I found one article listing 33 new way's to use the Bibbitec throughout the day.
 They may have started stretching it a bit, but never the less, some excellent examples what else you can use this multi-purpose invention on.

 Susie Taylor and the Bibitec Invention was just featured on "Made In America" with Diane Sawyer in September of 2012.
 Interesting that Susie and her husband Steve are shown in a preview of the Shark Tank before they probably knew for sure that they would be on the show.
 But having Diane Sawyer talking up your product on national t.v. can only be a good thing, with many more good things to follow.
 Susie said the orders started pouring in after the brief segment on the World News.